alexirpan/alexirpan.github.io/_posts/2021-02-18-flash-games.markdown

 Now the online experience is fundamentally split between desktop, mobile, and native apps, all with slightly different character, and monetization has homogenized around parasitic free-to-play transactions, rather than advertisements on a Flash game portal.
-It's not that F2P is new...it's more that it's eating the world and I don't like the games it leads to.
+It's not that F2P is new...it's more that it's eating more of the world, and I don't like the games it leads to.

 With Flash officially unsupported, the best avenue for playing Flash games is [BlueMaxima's Flashpoint](https://bluemaxima.org/flashpoint/).
 It's an archive of several thousand Flash games and animations, and I had a bunch of fun playing through some old memories.

 Many Flash games have not aged well.
-Game design has evolved a lot, and as an adult it's obvious how much filler content many of these games had.
+Game design has evolved a lot, and as an adult it's obvious how much filler many of these games had.
 Yet they suck me in anyways.
 This is why I don't install games on my phone.
 It's not that I'm too good for them, it's that I'm too weak.
-All the tricks to keep people playing work on me, and that's not how I want to spend my time.
+All the psychological tricks to keep people playing work on me, and that's not how I want to spend my time.

 Let's just reminisce about the good stuff.
-After doing a lot of research (read: replaying a ton of games), here are some I still like.
+After doing a lot of research (read: replaying a ton of games), here are some I recommend.

 Super Mario 63